cbp44/samflags/README.md

 # samflags
 Samflags is a command line utility to decode SAM flags (e.g. 1804) into plain English text.

+Basically, it turns 1804 into this:
+- Read unmapped
+- Mate unmapped
+- Not primary alignment
+- Read fails platform/vendor quality checks
+- Read is PCR or optical duplicate

  It also exposes a library that can decode SAM flags for you if you want to use it in your own application.

 It was inspired by websites like the following that do the same thing:
 - https://broadinstitute.github.io/picard/explain-flags.html